Authentication & access control

 - Map IdP groups to Alpacon user groups (optional)

-- Test SSO connection
+- Test the SSO connection

 -